brainlife/docs/docs/careers/devrel.md

 * Has experience working with document template frameworks like mkdocs / jekyll
 * Has experience editing videos, and making screencast tutorials.
 * Can adopt to an existing design / documentation style standards
-* Familar with progressive, accessbility web standards and handling cross-browser compatibility issues
+* Familiar with progressive, accessibility web standards and handling cross-browser compatibility issues
 * Has excellent eyes for detail, consistency and accuracy
 * Proficient understanding of git, and has strong presence on github.
 * Experience with CRM tools.